nitzanav/active-admin/README.md

     * QA Role - can read
     * Support Role - can read
     * Limit change permissions to specific fields see below
+    * field as : user,password,token should be not vieable for roles support/qa.

 5. Create debug log - every update query to mongo should be sent by email from local mail server - by the format :